 The atheist Godfather Richard Dawkins recently compared morality to the principles of Christianity.
 During this particular debate with the Christian Oxford Professor John Lennox, Mr Dawkins implied that morality is central to good behaviour, leaving no room for the Holy Spirit.
 If we are morally sound as Mr Dawkins suggested, we have no need to follow fabricated spiritual nonsense!
 Ludicrous, deluded, barbaric are just a few words used by Dawkins when concluding his onslaught.

-Dawkins believes Christianity is a religion that enforces by an omniscient power a specific morality that expects precise and virtuous behaviour from cornered believers.
+Dawkins believes Christianity is a religion that enforces a specific morality that expects precise and virtuous behaviour from cornered believers who are governed by an omniscient yet invisible power.
 Dawkins supposes a Christian is one who lives by certain rules and regulations that have imposed upon him or her divine ‘thou shalts’ and ‘thou shalt nots,’ and that behavioral conformity to these moral codes of conduct are what the Christian strives to accomplish in order to please a so called God.

 It seems Mr Dawkins believes when a person seeks out the Holy Spirit, a Christian for example, they are simply confused while rifling for moral grounding in their life.
 Searching for a set of rules to govern over them to assure good behaviour.
 Being a good person, in an earlier afternoon chat show, Dawkins stated that people in general should not applaud the Christian faith for the goodness that may simply be natural.
 People with faith are deluded, Dawkins suggested, and should have no fear in rejecting their Christianity.
 By letting go these good people would still remain, well, good.